 On the day of the European Baccalaureate proclamation, you will be given your European Baccalaureate diploma and certificate(s).
 Please, look after these documents very carefully, especially after the diploma.
-Keep it in a safe place very carefully, especially after the diploma.
 Keep it in a safe place as this the only one original document that you will receive.
 In the case of a dinner party/ball being organised after the proclamation, make sure that you leave your documents in a safe place to avoid damage or loss.